elseidel19/all_trails_homework/README.md

 - Clicking on the restaurant card takes you to the google maps page for that restaurant

 ## Missing features/Issues (mostly due to time restraints)
-- **Error Handling**: There is no error handling on the API calls.
+- **Error Handling**: There is very minimal error handling on the API calls.
 I would need to fix this in order for the solution to be robust and production ready.
-Currently we will run into problems if the API has an issue or if any of the fields are empty
+Currently we will run into problems if the API has an issue or if we have empty fields.
+Exception is photos, for which I added a default
 - **Hard coding**: Certain parts of the implementation are hard coded (ex. center of the map, radius to search).
 We would likely want this to be configerable
 - **Highlighting Map Pins**: I think when we click on a card on the side, we want to highlight the appropriate map pin and vice versa.
 I did not build this out due to time.
 I think we could accomplish this by having some "is_highlighted" state value for the pin and the restaurant card.
 When the click happens, we reset the state accordingly.
 - **Pagination**: I just grabbed the first page of results (maxes out at 20).
 Depending on the use case, we may want more options